rizwanalvi/CSharpProgramming/README.md

 #  CLASS TYPES
 ## INSTANCE CLASS
 ### An instance class in C# is a class that cannot be instantiated.
 An instance is a unique copy of a Class that representing an Object.
+#  STATIC CLASS
+### A static class in C# is a class that cannot be instantiated.
+A static class can only contain static data members including static methods, static constructors, and static properties.
+In C#, a static class is a class that cannot be instantiated.
+# SEALED CLASS
+### Sealed classes are used to restrict the users from inheriting the class.
+A class can be sealed by using the sealed keyword.
+#  ABSTRACT CLASS
+### An abstract class is a special type of class that cannot be instantiated.
+An abstract class is designed to be inherited by subclasses that either implement or override its methods.
+#  OBJECT ORIENTED CONCEPTS
+## INHERITANCE
+###   It is the mechanism in C# by which one class is allowed to inherit the features (fields and methods) of another class.
+## POLYMORPHISM
+###   Polymorphism is a Greek word, meaning "one name many forms".
+In other words, one object has many forms or has one name with multiple functionalities.
+Polymorphism provides the ability to a class to have multiple implementations with the same name.
+####  METHOD OVERLODAING
+######   Method overloading means writing two or more methods in the same class by using the same method name, but the passing parameters are different.
+##### METHOD OVERRIDDING
+##### Method overriding is one of the ways by which C# achieve Run Time Polymorphism (Dynamic Polymorphism).
+An override method is a new implementation of a member that is inherited from a base class.
+#  ENCAPSULATION
+## In c#, Encapsulation OR data hiding is a process of binding the data members and member functions into a single unit.
+It collects data members and member functions into a single unit called class.
+The purpose of encapsulation is to prevent alteration of data from outside.
+This data can only be accessed by getter functions of the class.
+A fully encapsulated class has getter and setter functions that are used to read and write data.
+This class does not allow data access directly.
+# ABSTRACTION
+## Abstraction in C# is the process to hide the internal details and showing only the functionality.
+Data abstraction is the process of hiding certain details and showing only essential information to the user.
+The keyword abstract is used before the class or method to declare the class or method as abstract.